StevenChenWaiHo/DoCAdmissionDataDashboard/README.md

 ## Acknowledgements

-This project was developed in collaboration with the Department of Computing Admissions Team at Imperial College London.
-Special thanks to the administrative and academic staff for their guidance, feedback, and support.
+This project was developed in collaboration with Imperial College London's Department of Computing Admissions Team.
+Special thanks to the staff for their guidance, feedback, and support.